-This is a wonderful warm toned gray which has a beige/taupe undertone.
-This is such a wonderfully versatile paint color which will look great pretty much anywhere in your home but especially help to warm up those cooler northern facing rooms.
+This is a wonderful warm-toned gray which has a beige/taupe undertone.
+This is such a wonderfully versatile paint color that will look great pretty much anywhere in your home but especially help to warm up those cooler northern-facing rooms.

 It looks fantastic with a feature wall – expresso brown and soft warm toned white trim.